-Decrease CXCL10 expression in the kidneys of the double deficient mice
+5. Decrease interferon-inducible gene expression in the kidneys of the double-deficient mice

 Sting-mediated signaling induces type I interferon production and leads to the increase of interferon inducible gene expression.
 We determined whether the interferon signature genes in the kidneys will diminish in the Fcgr2b-double deficient mice.
-Surprisingly, only CXCL10 expression was decreased in the double-deficient mice compared to Fcgr2b-deficient mice, but the MX1, ISG15 and IFNα expression were increased (Figure 4).
+The results show that IRF3, IRF5, IRF7 and Mx1 expression were decreased in the double-deficient mice compared to Fcgr2b-deficient mice (Figure 4).